-1.2 Overview
+1.2 Mnesia

-The management of data in telecommunications systems has many aspects of which some, but not all, are addressed by traditional Database Management Systems (DBMSs).
-In particular, the high level of fault tolerance required in many nonstop systems, combined with requirements on the DBMS to run in the same address space as the applications, have led us to implement a new DBMS, called Mnesia.
+The management of data in telecommunications system has many aspects, thereof some, but not all, are addressed by traditional commercial Database Management Systems (DBMSs).
+In particular the high level of fault tolerance that is required in many nonstop systems, combined with requirements on the DBMS to run in the same address space as the application, have led us to implement a new DBMS, called Mnesia.

-Mnesia is implemented in, and tightly coupled to Erlang.
-It provides the functionality that is necessary for the implementation of fault-tolerant telecommunications systems.
+Mnesia is implemented in, and tightly connected to Erlang.
+It provides the functionality that is necessary for the implementation of fault tolerant telecommunications systems.

-Mnesia is a multiuser distributed DBMS specifically designed for industrial-grade telecommunications applications written in Erlang, which is also the intended target language.
-Mnesia tries to address all the data management issues required for typical telecommunications systems and has a number of features not normally found in traditional DBMSs.
+Mnesia is a multiuser distributed DBMS specially made for industrial telecommunications applications written in Erlang, which is also the intended target language.
+Mnesia tries to address all the data management issues required for typical telecommunications systems.
+It has a number of features that are not normally found in traditional databases.

-Telecommunications applications need a mix of a broad range of features generally not provided by traditional DBMSs.
-Mnesia is designed to meet requirements such as:
+In telecommunications applications, there are different needs from the features provided by traditional DBMSs.
+The applications now implemented in Erlang need a mixture of a broad range of features, which generally are not satisfied by traditional DBMSs.
+Mnesia is designed with requirements like the following in mind:

-- Fast real-time key-value lookup
+- Fast real-time key/value lookup

-- Complex non-real-time queries (mainly for operation and maintenance tasks)
+- · Complicated non-real-time queries mainly for operation and maintenance

-- Distributed data (due to the distributed nature of the applications)
+- Distributed data because of distributed applications

 - High fault tolerance

 - Dynamic reconfiguration

 - Complex objects

-Mnesia addresses the typical data management issues required for telecommunications applications which sets it apart from most other DBMSs.
-It combines many concepts found in traditional DBMSs, such as transactions and queries, with concepts found in data management systems for telecommunications applications such as:
+Mnesia is designed with the typical data management problems of telecommunications applications in mind.
+This sets Mnesia apart from most other DBMS.
+Hence Mnesia combines many concepts found in traditional databases such as transactions and queries with concepts found in data management systems for telecommunications applications, for example:

-- Fast real-time operations - Configurable replication for fault tolerance - Dynamic reconfiguration without service disruption
+- Fast real-time operations - Configurable degree of fault tolerance (by replication) - The ability to reconfigure the system without stopping or suspending it.

-Mnesia is also unique due to its tight coupling to Erlang.
-It almost turns Erlang into a database programming language, which yields many benefits.
-The foremost is that the impedance mismatch between the data format used by the DBMS and the data format used by the programming language, which is used to manipulate the data, completely disappears.
+Mnesia is also interesting because of its tight coupling to Erlang, thus almost turning Erlang into a database programming language.
+This has many benefits, the foremost is that the impedance mismatch between the data format used by the DBMS and the data format used by the programming language, which is used to manipulate the data, completely disappears.

-1.2.1 The Mnesia Database Management System
+1.2.1 Mnesia Database Management System (DBMS)